 Wallpaper the Room

-Wallpaper is a beautiful accent that can make a stunning difference in any room.
-And if you're looking to make a dramatically high-end statement with your dining room, the right wallpaper could be all you need to put your design over the top.
+Wallpaper is a beautiful accent that can make a remarkable difference in any room.
+And if you're looking to make a dramatic high-end statement with your dining room, the right wallpaper could be all you need to put your design over the top.
 This dining room employs a mesmerizing wallpaper pattern that puts a definite point on every other element in the space.
 You can even take things a step further by using a fabric pattern that matches the wallpaper to create window shades that will continue the effect.

 06 of 08